coatespt/cursor-twitter/SESSION_NOTES.md

 # Building and Running Everything

 The codebase is in ~/python-work/cursor-twitter.
-Data that it writes to persist data structures, etc. is configured to be in ~/python-work/data, i.e., at the same level as the project root.
+Data that it writes in order to persist data structures, etc. is configured to be in ~/python-work/data, i.e., at the same level as the project root.
 You can change this in config/config.yaml.
 Using relative paths is treacherous.

-The following is how to run/mangage the major components.

 ## Creating the CSV from GZ files
 The original data is JSON in gzip'ed files.
 We send it to the analysis program as CSV files.
 The program described below unpacks the gzip'ed JSON, extracts the fields we care about int a csc, and writes each to a similarly named uncompressed CSV file.